A customer-centric approach is crucial for companies, regardless of their industry.

 2. Keeping the Customer at the Forefront

 Just like any other customer service role, the customer must always come first.
-Thus, a good customer success manager must always put the customer at the forefront of their attention.
+Thus, your ideal customer success manager must always put the customer at the forefront of their attention.
 That’s because a customer’s success equals a customer success manager’s success.
 The more a customer success manager can invest in a customer’s needs and goals, the more they’ll succeed in their position.

 A good candidate should develop solutions with the customer’s needs in mind.
 Further, when hiring a customer success manager, look for candidates that will show empathy towards your customers throughout the customer journey.